AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 >[!NOTE]
 >
 >You can also define clickable areas \(image map\) in your image.
 For more details, view the **Insert/Edit Image Map** feature description in the [Left panel](web-editor-left-panel.md) section.

-**Resize images**

-In the New Editor, you can resize an image by dragging its edges or corner handles in the **Author** mode.
-As you drag, the Height and Width values in the **Content properties** panel update automatically to reflect the new dimensions.
-This resizing is also reflected in the **Side by side** mode and in **Preview** mode, so you can confirm how the resized image will appear before publishing.

 **Context menu for image or media files**